This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Zesting Tips: Only zest the yellow part of the lemon skin; the white pith is bitter.
+• Zest Carefully: Use only the yellow part of the lemon peel; avoid the bitter white pith.

-• Check for Doneness: Insert a toothpick in the center; it should come out clean or with a few crumbs.
+• Test for Doneness: A toothpick inserted in the center should come out clean or with a few moist crumbs.

-• Cooling Time: Let the cake cool completely before glazing to prevent the glaze from melting.
+• Cool Before Glazing: Let the cake cool completely so the glaze sets properly.

-• Storage: Store leftovers in an airtight container at room temperature for up to 2 days or refrigerate for longer freshness.
+• Storage: Keep in an airtight container at room temperature for 1-2 days or refrigerate for 4 days.

 a slice of lemon cake on a blue and white plate with a fork on the side.